luukvdmeer/os-routing/graphhopper/README.md

 ## Performance

-Core functionalities perform as follows, using the Multi-Level Dijkstra algorithm with the car profile:
+Core functionalities perform as follows:

 - Creating a route through all locations in `data/stops.csv` in the supplied order takes +/- **0.06** seconds.
 - Computing two isochrones (5 and 10 minutes) for the first location in `data/stops.csv` takes +/- **0.20** seconds.